dagraham/etm-dgraham/README.md

           you.
 Cats look down at you.
 Give me a pig - they look you in the eye and treat you as an equal.

-	The *summary*, "Give me a pig - Churchill", is meant to be brief - similar to the subject of an email.
-The *description* following the "@d" is meant to be more expansive - similar to the body of an email.
+	The *summary*, "Give me a pig - Churchill" in this example, follows the type character and is meant to be brief - analagous to the subject of an email.
+The optional *description* follows the "@d" and is meant to be more expansive - analagous to the body of an email.

 * A task (**-**): build a dog house, with component [j]obs.

         - Build dog house @j pick up materials @j cut pieces
           @j assemble @j sand @j paint

 * Inbox (**!**): meet Alex for coffee Friday.
-This can be changed to an event when the time is confirmed by replacing the **!** with an **\*** and adding the time to `@s`.

         !
 Coffee with Alex @s fri @e 1h

-    This inbox entry will appear on the current day in *agenda view* until you make the changes.
+	This can be changed to an event when the time is confirmed by replacing the **!** with an **\*** and adding the time to `@s`.
+Inbox entries appear on the current day in *agenda view* until you make the changes.

 * An appointment (event) for a dental exam and cleaning at 2pm on Feb 5 and then again [@+] at 9am on Sep 3.